datctbk/suno-architect-support/MARKETING.md

 ## 💬 What Users Say

-> "Finally, an app that understands what Suno needs!" — ⭐⭐⭐⭐⭐
+> "Finally, an app that understands what AI music tools need!" — ⭐⭐⭐⭐⭐

 > "My song quality improved dramatically with these prompts." — ⭐⭐⭐⭐⭐